Key takeaways

 For instance, some SaaS products offer custom solutions for their consumers.
 Still others directly involve customers in development, producing tailored products and offering dedicated support staff.

-Examples of relationship marketing with partnerships
+Examples of partnership marketing

 Lay’s runs an annual contest called “Do Us A Flavor,” where they invite customers to submit ideas for new flavors of their chips.
 Customers can then vote on flavors that make the shortlist, via social media.
 The winning flavor gets added to the Lay’s flavor lineup, and the customer who suggested it receives a substantial cash prize.
 By letting its customers make such a significant decision about the next decision their brand takes, Lay’s fosters trust in their brand.